CATcher-org/CATcher/docs/developer-notes.md

 | :---: | :-----: | :-------: |
 | `--potractor-config=e2e/potractor.*.conf.js` | Allows to substitute the default configuration file | `npm run e2e -- --potractor-config=e2e/potractor.firefox.conf.js` |
 | `--suite=*` | Runs E2E Tests for specific suites | `npm run e2e -- --suite=login,bugReporting`
+#### webdriver-manager
+If tests are not correctly carried out in your local machine due to outdated Browser Drivers (e.g. ChromeDriver, GeckoDriver) a possible solution is to run `webdriver-manager update` which will attempt to update all local drivers to the latest version and should help mitigate any incompatibility issues.
+If you are still unable to run the E2E tests, please check that the Browser itself is up-to-date and re-run the webdriver command post-browser update.

 **TO NOTE:**
 - Relevant Browsers must be installed prior to running tests (i.e. Chrome, Firefox).